Rxshi2003/Real-time-code-editor-/README.md

 ### Running Locally
 npm start

-http://localhost:3000(Update the port if your app uses a different one.)
+http://localhost:3000 (Update the port if your app uses a different one.)

 Usage